Beta Software

 Most videos from phones, cameras, and streaming services use streaming-friendly formats.
 These are excellent for everyday viewing, but dedicated sync-friendly formats are often better for large synchronized installations.

 The sample files and transcoding commands below also include ProRes 422, DNxHR HQ, and MJPEG for reference.
-These are not recommended for most users — they produce very large files without meaningful sync or quality benefits over the recommended formats.
+These produce very large files without meaningful sync or quality benefits over H.264 All-Intra.

 Sample Files for Testing